sphinx-doc/sphinx/doc/config.rst

    If given, a dictionary of parser classes for different source suffices.
 The keys are the suffix, the values can be either a class or a string giving a fully-qualified name of a parser class.
+The parser class can be either ``docutils.parsers.Parser`` or :class:`sphinx.parsers.Parser`.
 Files with a suffix that is not in the dictionary will be parsed with the default reStructuredText parser.

    For example::